Skip to main content

 Hartland Covered Bridge

-Finally, head off to the last destination of this road trip, the charming village of Perth-Andover.
-While you’re here, visit the Hillcrest Farmers Market for even more local goodies to bring home.
-Connect to a greener life by getting some fresh air on one of the many hiking trails.
+Finally, head off to the last destination of this road trip, the charming Village of Southern Victoria (Perth-Andover).
+While you're here, visit the Hillcrest Farmers Market for even more local goodies to bring home.
+Get some fresh air on one of the many hiking trails in the area, including the Tomlinson Lake Freedom Trail, which honours the journey of Black families on the Underground Railroad.
+When the sun sets, head over to the Pathsaala Inn & Restaurant and spend your last night on the Hops & Harvest Road Trip in style.

 Road Trip Eats